 Regular updates to the protocols always follow the three Rs of clinical content development:

-• They are reviewed by over 200 clinically active physicians in primary care and emergency medicine, as well as call center medical directors, call center nurse managers, and physician specialists.
+- They are reviewed by over 200 clinically active primary care and emergency medicine physicians, call center medical directors, call center nurse managers, and physician specialists.

 IntellaTriage Provides the Gold Standard in Telephone Triage

 At IntellaTriage, our registered nurses triage every call according to Schmitt-Thompson protocols, which are the gold standard in telephone triage.
-We have over a decade of experience providing nurse triage calls, and our focus continues to be on providing the highest level of care for clients, no matter the time of day.
+We have over 15 years of experience providing nurse triage calls, and our focus continues to be on providing the highest level of care for clients, no matter the time of day.

-Our phone triage nurses, all registered nurses, not only provide sound medical advice for patients, we also integrate with our providers’ systems to ensure consistent care for those patients.
+Our phone triage nurses, all licensed nurses, provide sound medical advice for patients and integrate with our providers’ systems to ensure consistent patient.
 Contact IntellaTriage today for more information about transforming your approach to after-hours phone triage.